Bell violation for unknown continuous-variable states

 Measurement of the other joint probabilities $P_{11}(\alpha,\beta)$ and $P_{2j}(\alpha,\beta)$ are accomplished by appropriately rotating the angles $\alpha$ and $\beta$ by $\pi/2$.
 In this way the correlation function $C(\alpha ,\beta )$ can be achieved straightforwardly.
 Other correlations can be obtained similarly with other choices of angles $\alpha $ and $\beta $.
 To achieve the Bell violation given in (\ref{violate}) the orientation of the stripping polarizer is determined as $\tan s = (\kappa_{1}/\kappa_{2})(\sqrt{2}-1)$ and $\tan s' = (\kappa_{1}/\kappa_{2})(\sqrt{2}+1)$.

-In summary, we have subjected the CHSH Bell inequality to a new test.
-We have demonstrated that violations are predicted even when one party is defined by an unbounded continuous variable in a state of unknown complexity.
-This means that we believe we have treated for the first time the generic case when the continuous state to be tested is not subjected to any binned outcome of detection and is not known to be an eigenstate of any operator or finite set of operators.
-Thus no operators on the continuous variable are available to generate the continuum of rotations embodied in the CHSH inequality.
-In addition, no measurement-oriented dimension reduction, which may reduce the original entanglement, is required in our method.
-This opens a new prospect for studying local realism tests for continuous variable systems.

-Our method of measuring the continuous variable space is an example of non-local control (see \cite{nonlocal-control}).
-It provides a new perspective on indirect measurement of a system state which is not easily accessible experimentally.
-We have shown explicitly how manipulating its discrete and controllable entangled partner, arbitrary measurements of a system may be made.
-Apart from increased measurement capabilities, this type of indirect measurement may be useful for transferring or encoding information into continuous variable spaces which are difficult to detect or probe directly.
+Beyond the Bell violation issue, it is important to note that our method of measuring the continuous-variable space is an example of non-local quantum control \cite{nonlocal-control}.
+It provides a new perspective on indirect measurement of a system state which is not directly accessible experimentally.
+We have shown explicitly how, by manipulating a discrete and controllable entangled partner, measurements of a continuum system may be made.
+Apart from increased measurement capabilities, this type of indirect measurement may be useful for transferring or encoding information into continuous-variable spaces which are difficult to detect or probe directly.
 Therefore, with proper design, it may be possible to construct communication protocols which impede potential eavesdroppers from obtaining the encoded information.

-This will be addressed in a future work.
+In summary, we have addressed the two obstacles mentioned in paragraph 3, obtaining a resolution with the aid of a new approach to continuous-variable measurement.
+Specifically, we have devised a Bell-CHSH inequality for the two-particle case in which one particle is defined by an unbounded continuous variable in a unknown state of arbitrary complexity, and we have sketched a currently feasible measurement approach for its implementation.
+This technique may expand further the systems in which Bell non-locality may be used for practical applications \cite{Brunner2013}.

 We acknowledge helpful discussions with W.P.
-Grice, and acknowledge partial financial support from the following agencies: DARPA HR0011-09-1-0008, ARO W911NF-09-1-0385, NSF PHY-0855701.
+Grice, and acknowledge partial financial support from the following agencies: DARPA HR0011-09-1-0008, ARO W911NF-09-1-0385, NSF PHY-0855701, and NSF PHY-1203931.